amwhalen/archive-my-tweets/README.md

 Just replace all of the old files with the new files.
 If you're using an FTP client, the easiest way is to upload and overwrite the entire directory.

-If you're running from a cloned copy from GitHub, just do a 'git pull' to grab the latest code.
+If you're running a cloned copy from GitHub, just do a 'git pull' to grab the latest code.

 Whichever method you choose, just remember to keep your customized config.php file in place.